anut123/Customercare-Chatbot/README.md

 ## Customercare Chatbot! :boom:

-A customercare chatbot is a bot that uses artificial intelligence and machine learning to answer the basic customer questions and handle all types of customer queries.
+A customercare chatbot is a bot that uses artificial intelligence and machine learning to answer the basic customer questions and handle all the types of customer queries.